Malindi Marine National Park & Reserve

 Diamonds Dream of Africa Malindi

-The Accommodation Malindi Marine National Park is available at the campsite in the park and its name is Casuarina where it has comfortable and relaxing accommodation.
-The campsite has a cool shade of indigenous trees which provides a scenic and serene environment with a marked nature trail.
+The Accommodation Malindi Marine National Park is available at the campsite in the park, named Casuarina, with comfortable, relaxing accommodation.
+The campsite has cool shade from indigenous trees, which provides a scenic, serene environment with a marked nature trail.

 Your stay here will bring back memories of unspoiled splendor because nature is precisely as it was intended to be.
 Equipped with 2 erected barbeque and cooking areas, working security lights, 2 flush toilets, 2 pit latrines, and 5 showers.

-You could also stay at the Malindi Banda’s: 3 single beds and 6 twin beds self-contained cottages.
-Comfortable and cost-effective with a spacious dining hall.
-The kitchen can be hired for self-catering services, or with the service of a cook.
+You could also stay at the Malindi Bandas: 3 single beds and 6 twin beds, self-contained cottages.
+Comfortable and cost-effective, with a spacious dining hall.
+The kitchen can be hired for self-catering or with a cook’s service.

 There are several hotels, resorts, and guest houses close to Malindi Marine Park and Reserve such as Diamonds Dream of Africa, Driftwood Beach Club, Marine Holiday House, Villa Fortuna Malindi, Hotel Villa Malindi, Eden House Cottages, Swordfish Villas, Malindi White Elephant Sea and Art lodge, Ocean beach resort, White Nyumba, Bella Azzura villa, and Kilili Baharini Resort & Spa.